install.packages(c("tidyverse", "readr", "rstudioapi", "stringr"))Text files are the simplest form of documentation. However, they are susceptible to encoding and structural issues that impede interoperability.

 library(stringr) # For Regex (Links/Emails)

-library(rstudioapi) # For directory selectionif (interactive() && .Platform$OS.type == "windows") {
+if (interactive() && .Platform$OS.type == "windows") {

-selected_dir <- rstudioapi::selectDirectory(caption = "Select Text Directory")
+selected_dir <- rstudioapi::selectDirectory(caption = "Select Excel Directory")

 } else {